Fly FM: History

 In 2003, Media Prima announced that it had applied for a license to operate a radio station as part of the company's expansion of business operations.
 Later, on 29 April 2005, Media Prima acquired Perintis Layar, which owns 75% of Max Airplay.
 This acquisition included the rights to manage, operate, and maintain a radio station.

 Fly FM began operations on 3 October 2005; its official launch happened on 9 October 2005, making it the first radio station under Media Prima Radio Networks (later Ripple Media; now Media Prima Audio).
 Originally, it was broadcast live from Kuala Lumpur International Airport (KLIA) and was thus the first radio station in the world to be based in an airport.

 By June 2006, Fly FM and its sister station Hot FM had a listenership total of 3.4 million according to a survey by Nielsen Media Research.
 In 2007, Fly FM introduced a programme slot called 50 Minutes of Non-Stop Music where songs aired for 50 minutes without commercials.

-From 2 August 2021, Fly FM was officially rebranded into a hot adult contemporary radio station as part of Media Prima's radio rebranding exercise at the same time.
-Its URL address, www.flyfm.com.my, was renamed to www.flyfm.audio.
+From 2 August 2021, Fly FM was temporarily rebranded into a hot adult contemporary radio station as part of Media Prima's radio rebranding exercise at the same time.
+Its URL address, www.flyfm.com.my, was renamed www.flyfm.audio.

 Between 28 March 2022 and 22 September 2023, Fly FM was temporarily not broadcast through the MYTV platform.